Urinary Incontinence in Men

-- Total incontinence happens when you are always leaking urine.
+- Total incontinence means that you are always leaking urine.
 It happens when the sphincter muscle no longer works.

-- Functional incontinence is rare.
-It happens when you can't make it to the bathroom in time to urinate.
+- Functional incontinence means that you can't make it to the bathroom in time to urinate.
 This is usually because something got in your way or you were not able to walk there on your own.